SHORT FERRY TRIP FROM GREECE (SAMOS) TO TURKEY (KUSADASI)

 Recipes to come: Red Beans in Homemade Tom Sauce; Zucchini Fritters…much tastier than the variety found in many Middle Eastern takeaway places now.

-FUTURE POSTS ON TURKEY…if I receive requests I’ll do them sooner rather than later:)
+FUTURE POSTS ON TURKEY…if I receive requests I’ll do them soon

 Ancient Greek City of Pergamon; traditional Turkish hillside village; island of Bozcaada (see note above too)… a place that can combine history with holidays; Gallipoli (significant Turkish/Australian/British WWI site); Istanbul…where East meets West.